ShenghuiXue/linux-command-cheat-sheet/README.md

     open <folder_dir>
     ```
 * which
-  * Tells where is the command is located.
+  * Tells where a command is located.
   * Related commands: ***type***, ***man***
     ```s
     which command_name